felangel/bloc/docs/flutterbloccoreconcepts.md

 ## Extension Methods

-Importing the `flutter_bloc` package includes different extension methods and this section aims to describe what they do and how they should be used.
-This type of method, included since Dart 2.7, allows adding functionalities to existing classes.
+[Extension methods](https://dart.dev/guides/language/extension-methods), introduced in Dart 2.7, are a way to add functionality to existing libraries.
+In this section, we'll take a look at extension methods included in `package:flutter_bloc` and how they can be used.

 ?> Check out the official [Dart Documentation](https://dart.dev/guides/language/extension-methods) for more information about extension methods.